charlessiwele/user-profile-gis/portfolio/README.md

 ✅ **Zero Local Dependencies**
 - No need to install GDAL, C++ compilers, or system libraries
-- Everything pre-configured in the Docker image
+- Everything is pre-configured in the Docker image
 - Works identically on Windows, Mac, and Linux

 ✅ **5-Minute Setup**